Winterizing Your Home In Illinois

 One thing you can do when taking extra precautions to winterize your home’s plumbing is to purchase a roll of thick insulation that you can wrap around your pipes.
 This insulation is made of fiberglass or polyethylene, and can be purchased online or at a hardware store or Menard’s, Home Depot, etc.

-For even more extra protection from frozen pipes in Winter, we recommend wrapping your home pipes in heated tape before you apply the insulation to give them added protection from freezing temperatures and so a burst pipe problem in your home doesn’t occur.
+For even more extra protection from frozen pipes in Winter, we recommend wrapping your home pipes in heated tape before you apply the insulation to give them added protection from freezing temperatures and so a burst pipe emergency in your home doesn’t occur.
 Please read any of the manufacturer instructions for this tape and insulation when approaching any DIY projects like this, to be sure you are doing everything correctly.

 Fix Any Cracks in Your Home Walls